jrandj/redhat/README.md

 1. Create hard and soft links

     * A soft link associates one file with another.
 If the original file is removed the soft link will point to nothing.
-To create a softlink to file1:
+To create a soft link to file1:
         ```shell
         ln -s file1 softlink
         ```

     * A hard link associates multiple files to the same inode making them indistinguishable.
 If the original file is removed, you will still have access to the data through the linked file.
-To create a softlink to file1:
+To create a soft link to file1:
         ```shell
         ln file1 hardlink
         ```

 1. List, set, and change standard ugo/rwx permissions

-    * Permissions are set for the user, group and others.
+    * Permissions are set for the user, group, and others.
 User is the owner of the file or the directory, group is a set of users with identical access defined in `/etc/group`, and others are all other users.
 The types of permission are read, write and execute.

     * Permission combinations are shown below:
         | Octal Value | Binary Notation | Symbolic Notation | Explanation                           |